p0l0us/PiHowTo/RaspberryPI_4_HomeAssistant_Truma.md

 # RaspberryPI OS installation
 - Install standard RaspberryOS 32bit using the RaspberryPI Imager
+- _Note: Do not pre-configure authorized_keys in the RPI Imager.
+Do it later manually._
 - Waveshare touchscreen
   - Follow Waveshare instructions https://www.waveshare.com/wiki/7HP-CAPQLED
-    _NOTE: connect the display with HDMI and correct USB in order to make touch screen working_
+  - _Note: connect the display with HDMI and correct USB in order to make touch screen working_
   - Re-insert SD card to the computer and add following lines to the end `[All]` section within `config.txt`
 ```
 hdmi_force_hotplug=1